 These lessons are not for sale for profit but otherwise may be freely copied and distributed.

-Brief Review of the last lesson:
+Brief Review of The Previous Lesson

 It is the difference between the carnal mind and the mind of Christ.
 It is the difference between man’s way and God’s way.
 It is the difference between the kingdom of darkness and the kingdom of light.
 All those who find their origin in the first Adam are not capable of understanding God unless God enlightens them.

 God is not intent on changing evil men into good men.
-His purpose is for the natural man to become a spiritual man, which can only happen when they are “in Christ”.
+His purpose is for the natural man to become a spiritual man, which can only happen when they are “in Christ.”
 The old man must die and be replaced.

-In this lesson we will see that there is a progression of walking in the light until we are found in a new nature, and eventually a new body.
+Lastly, we were introduced to what the term “Christ” means.
+When it was that Jesus walked as Christ.
+In this lesson, we will see that there is a progression of walking in the light until we are found in a new nature, and eventually a new body.

-Beginning of Lesson 2:
+Beginning of Lesson 2

 How would you like to please God?
 He tells us in Hebrews 11:6 that we cannot please Him without faith.